 Favorite Barbecue Dishes

 We're also into our BBQ nachos here in Memphis.
 Central BBQ probably mastered the art of the nacho, especially when made with house made potato chips topped with pulled pork, BBQ sauce, shredded cheese, and jalapeños.
 Vegetarians shouldn't worry, though.
-RP Tracks by Teh University of Memphis makes an incredble heaping platter of BBQ Tofu Nachos with black beans and other toppings.
+RP Tracks by The University of Memphis makes an incredible heaping platter of BBQ Tofu Nachos with black beans and other toppings.

 Ask 100 Memphians where to get the best barbecue, and you will probably receive 100 different answers.
-But one thing is certain - with the high standards that the locals have, any barbecue establishment in this city has to be good.
-If you're looking for a good place to start, though, be sure to check out these barbecue restaurant reviews.
+But one thing is certain—with the high standards that the locals have, any barbecue establishment in this city has to be good.
+If you're looking for a good place to start, though, be sure to check out these 12 barbecue restaurants first.